Jacques Houdek: Career

 Houdek held his first solo concert on 19 February 2000 in Zagreb club SAX! where he performed covers of various songs.
 His first single, the song "Čarolija" (Magic), was released in 2002 and performed by Houdek at Dora, Croatia's national competition for entry to the Eurovision Song Contest.
 There he was noticed by maestro Zdravko Šljivac who offered him a collaboration and publicly praised him by saying that a singer such as Houdek is born once every 300 years.
 The next month, Houdek signed an exclusive contract with Croatia Records, the leading music publisher in the region, with whom he has produced 13 albums.
 In 2004, he provided the singing voice of Aladdin for the Croatian dub of the Aladdin franchise, with Dušan Bućan voicing the character for the dialogues.

 During campaign for 2007 parliamentary election, Houdek sang party anthem "HDZ zna" (HDZ Knows) for the conservative Croatian Democratic Union (HDZ) which was at the time ran by Ivo Sanader.
 He later also sang for the mayoral campaign of the populist Milan Bandić.
 Houdek said in an interview for Jutarnji list that he is apolitical and that those were just professional engagements as any other.
+In the 2019 presidential election, he supported independent candidate Miroslav Škoro.

 In January 2011, Houdek placed fourth in the finals of the Open Mic UK singing contest held in London's O2 Arena.
 He also participated in the British TV show X Factor, where he was given the nickname "Croatian Sensation" and entered the top 100 candidates.
 He was unable to continue his participation in the contest because he did not receive a work permit in time.

 In February 2017, Houdek was selected to represent Croatia at the Eurovision Song Contest in Kyiv, Ukraine.
 He qualified for the final, achieving eighth place in the second semi-final and eventually 13th place in the grand final with the song "My Friend".

 Over the years, he has performed in the Zagreb's Gavella and Komedija theaters, Lincoln Center for the Performing Arts, on the occasion of the tenth anniversary of his career, the Croatian National Theatre in Zagreb, and has sold out solo concert in Vatroslav Lisinski Concert Hall for five times.